Kerry Carpenter Player Props: Tigers vs. Padres

 Kerry Carpenter At The Plate

-- Carpenter is batting .264 with eight doubles, a triple, 11 home runs and 14 walks.
+- Carpenter is hitting .260 with eight doubles, a triple, 11 home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.